-24 May Debating The Kettlebell Swing: The Russian Swing Vs The American Swing.
+24 May The Russian Kettlebell Swing Vs The American Kettlebell Swing

-Let’s try to clear the debate about the kettlebell swing, shall we?
+Let’s try to clear the big debate once and for all about the kettlebell swing, shall we?

 Let me explain a common question and help shed some new perspective on 2 different styles of the kettlebell swing (the Russian swing and the American swing).

 Which style is better?

 This is clearly a hugely debated question, isn’t it?

 The intent here is NOT to bash one method, but to look at things from a safety, biomechanical, and effectiveness viewpoint and try to rationalize and understand the difference between 2 styles as much as possible.

 I strongly considered whether I should write this article or not, but feel I needed to share this unique perspective and rationale because I have not seen these comparisons at this level.

 Let’s talk about the ongoing debate between the Russian style kettlebell swing (RKBS) and the American style kettlebell swing (AKBS).